List of Beeching cuts service reopenings: "Restoring Your Railway" (2020)

 The first project to be completed under the "Restoring Your Railway" banner was the 15½-mile Dartmoor line from Crediton to Okehampton, where services resumed on 20 November 2021.
 The line had closed to passengers in 1972 but had been operated as a heritage railway from 1997 to 2019.
 Nine months of work by Network Rail included laying 17 km of new track.

+Closure of the scheme (2024)

+Following the change of governing party after the July 2024 general election, the new Chancellor of the Exchequer, Rachel Reeves (Labour), said that projects in the Restoring Your Railway programme that had not commenced would be cancelled, as part of her Commons announcement on 29 July which aimed to reduce national public spending.
+Reeves said that no money had been spent during that financial year for any of the schemes that were announced as Restoring Your Railway competition winners in 2021, while £76 million had been allocated for 2024–2025.